 - 1. Financial Accounting I or comparable course. - 2.
-Financial Accounting II or comparable course. - 3.
-Principles of Marketing or comparable course. - 4.
-Principles of Management or comparable course. - 5.
+Principles of Marketing or comparable course. - 3.
+Principles of Management or comparable course. - 4.
 Macroeconomics or comparable course.

 Applicants must submit the following as a part of the general admission requirements:

 - 1. Official application for admission form. - 2.
 Official transcripts for all undergraduate and graduate coursework.
 The transcript from the institution granting the bachelor's degree is necessary for all applicants.
 If the degree program is incomplete when the application is filed, a transcript of work to that date must be submitted, and after graduation, a final official transcript must be furnished indicating the degree received.